 PARK HYATT/OCEANWIDE PLAZA

 Oceanwide Plaza, the mixed-use project that will be built adjacent to STAPLES Center and L.A.
 LIVE, will include L.A.'s first hotel under the Park Hyatt luxury badge.
-Slated to open in November 2018, the Park Hyatt Los Angeles will have 184 rooms, including 34 suites.
+Slated to open in early 2019, the Park Hyatt Los Angeles will have 184 rooms, including 34 suites.

 W LOS ANGELES DOWNTOWN

-Downtown Los Angeles’s first hotel under Starwood Hotels & Resorts’ W lifestyle brand will be part of a $700 million project to be built by China-based Shenzhen Hazens at 11th and Figueroa Streets, across the street from L.A.
-LIVE and Staples Center.
-Opening in June 2020, the W Los Angeles Downtown will have 121 rooms and about 15,000 square feet of meeting space.
+Downtown L.A.’s first hotel under Starwood Hotels & Resorts’ W lifestyle brand will be part of a $700-million-project to be built by China-based Shenzhen Hazens at 11th and Figueroa Streets, across the street from L.A.
+LIVE and STAPLES Center.
+Slated to open in December 2020, the W Los Angeles Downtown will have 300 rooms and about 15,000 square feet of meeting space.

 MOXY/FIG + PICO